Penny Singleton: Career

 Singleton sang at a silent movie theater, and toured in vaudeville as part of an act called "The Kiddie Kabaret".
 She sang and danced with Milton Berle, whom she had known since childhood, and actor Gene Raymond, and appeared on Broadway in Jack Benny's The Great Temptations.
 She also toured nightclubs and in roadshows of plays and musicals.

+In 1930, as Dorothy McNulty, she had a featured role as Flo in Good News, performing The Varsity Drag.

 Singleton appeared as a brunette nightclub singer in After the Thin Man, credited as Dorothy McNulty.
 She was cast opposite Arthur Lake (as Dagwood) in the feature film Blondie in 1938, based on the comic strip by Chic Young.
 They repeated their roles on a radio comedy beginning in 1939 and in guest appearances on other radio shows.
 As Dagwood and Blondie Bumstead, they proved so popular that a succession of 27 sequels was made from 1938 until 1950, with the radio show ending the same year.
 Singleton's husband Robert Sparks produced 12 of these sequels.
 Also in 1950, she had her own program, The Penny Singleton Show, on NBC radio.

 Singleton held top billing in Go West, Young Lady (1941), over her male co-star, Glenn Ford.
 Only two other female stars (Dorothy Page and Jane Frazee) were top-billed singing cowgirls at the time.

 One of her last live-action roles was as Jessica Fletcher's Aunt Mildred on the Murder, She Wrote episode "The Perfect Foil" (1986).

 She provided the voice of Jane Jetson in the 1962–63 animated series, The Jetsons.
 From 1985 to 1987, Singleton reprised her role for the new seasons of The Jetsons.
 She also voiced Jane in The Jetsons Meet the Flintstones (1987), Rockin' with Judy Jetson (1988) and Jetsons: The Movie (1990) before retiring from acting.